 - Those students who cheat are harming themselves.

-These phrases and clauses are nonessential.
+However, these sentences can be restructured so they include phrases and/or clauses that are nonessential.
 If you take them away from the sentence, you haven’t substantially altered the meaning.
 Set them off with commas fore and aft.
-Quite often the word that will be replaced by which.

 - Joe, who cheats all the time, is only harming himself.